 Mr. Frankfort holds a Bachelor of Arts degree from Hunter College, and an MBA in Marketing from Columbia University, where he holds a spot on the Board of Overseers of its Business School.
-Mr. Frankfort also serves on the Board of Directors of Teach for America, a public-private partnership aimed at eliminating educational inequity in America, and Advanced Assessment Systems LLC (LinkIt!), a provider of online testing, data management, and intervention solutions serving the K-12 educational market.
+Mr. Frankfort also serves on the Board of Directors of Teach for America, a public-private partnership aimed at eliminating educational inequity in America.

-Business Week named Coach one of the Top Performers in the "Business Week Fifty" from 2005-2009.
+Business Week named Coach one of the Top Performers in the "Business Week Fifty" in each of the last five years.